psarangi550/github_git_rev/markdown/git_fetch_in_action.md

 - if we delete the `local tracking branch` then we can do  that by using the command as `git branch -d <local tracking branch which we want to remove>`

+- when we fetch the `remote branch` using the command as `git fetch` then we can see `only the push and fetch url not the pull url ` when we use the command as `git remote show <remote name>`

+- because the `git pull happended partially `